5 Ways to Expand the Clinical Dialogue in Therapy and Supervision

 Part VI: Resource Materials

-- Apply developmentally attuned supervisory skills to teach theoretical approaches
+- Apply developmentally attuned supervisory skills to teach four theoretical approaches

-- Urilize new techniques to teach complex psychological concepts
+- Urilize two new techniques to teach complex psychological concepts

-- Acquire new ways to work with empathy
+- Acquire two new ways to work with empathy

-- Use different clinical dimensions to inform intervention strategies
+- Use three clinical dimensions to inform intervention strategies

-- Discuss the impact of attachment styles in therapy and supervision
+- Describe the impact of three attachment styles on therapy and supervision

-- Utilize basic selfobject transferences to expand the clinical dialogue
+- Utilize three basic selfobject transferences to expand the clinical dialogue